jwayong/tpa-catalog/README.md

 It extends the original catalog with new element groups such as TPA Visuals, Utilities and Retail Banking

-The TPA application theme has been applied to the Polymer demo pages
+The TPA application theme has been applied to the Polymer demo pages using the following [styling](https://github.com/ING-Group/tpa-styles/blob/master/app-theme.html)

 ## Getting Started